phillbush/simp/README.md

 The following can be observed:

-* The quotins syntactic sugar is expressed with a backslash rather than with a apostrophe, like in scheme.
-Apostrophes are used to represent bytes and literal characters, like in C.
+* The `quote` syntactic sugar is expressed with a backslash rather than with a apostrophe like in scheme.
+Apostrophes are used to represent literal characters like in C.

 * There is no `defun` form or a `define` form with embedded lambda.
   Defining a procedure must be done with both `define` and `lambda`